The Beginner’s Guide to Event Communication: Strategy, Plan & Tools

 - Social media outlet: It will be convenient if your attendees can directly post their experience in social media while staying in an event app.

-- Live polling/survey: Live polling is not only for competition events but can be used to get a headcount on session attendance for food/room arrangement, develop event programs, engage attendees with thought-provoking questions, etc. Find 5 reasons to create live polling at your event and double-check that your event app is offering it.
+- Live polling/survey: Live polling is not only for competition events but can be used to get a headcount on session attendance for food/room arrangement, develop event programs, engage attendees with thought-provoking questions, etc. Find 5 use cases of live polling and double-check that your event app is offering it.
 Mobile surveys will help you conveniently collect more feedback from attendees, so don’t forget about it when evaluating an app.

 - Attendee retention: Choose an event app that will keep your event on the app after the event, and allow you and your attendees to continue using it for post-event follow-ups.
 Just like email newsletters, have a communication strategy on leveraging a mobile app to update your attendees with upcoming events and increase attendee retention.
 Having a long-term communication channel is important especially if you are trying to build a community.